-Biotin is often mentioned when discussing hair growth, but many people do not understand how Biotin truly works, its benefits, or the best ways to maximize their Biotin intake and promote healthy hair growth.
+Biotin supplements are often mentioned when discussing hair growth, but many people do not understand how Biotin truly works, its benefits, or the best ways to maximize their Biotin intake and promote healthy hair growth.
 When analyzing the variety of Biotin products on the market, you may be asking yourself whether you should use Biotin hair products or take Biotin pills for hair growth?
 You are not alone in being perplexed by the sheer volume of products containing Biotin designed specifically to promote hair growth.
 To help you choose the best way to integrate Biotin into your hair care routine, we have put together a comprehensive guide of what Biotin is, how it works, and various methods you can use to begin your Biotin hair growth journey.

 What is Biotin?

 When analyzing any new product to integrate into your routine, it is necessary to conduct preliminary research to understand the product’s composition, suggested dosage, and potential benefits and side effects before implementing it into your daily routine.
 Biotin is a water-soluble B-Vitamin that is often referred to as Vitamin H or B7.
 Biotin is an integral component to possessing a healthy metabolism that functions efficiently and Biotin is vital for creating essential enzymes.
 Biotin is processed by the body and used as energy, making it an energy-boosting element.
 Biotin’s composition has been shown to aid many different processes and parts of the body, including the digestive tract, metabolism, nerves, skin, hair growth, and cells.
 In addition to these benefits, Biotin also transports Carbon Dioxide from your body’s cells.
 Biotin deficiency has been linked to tiredness, sluggishness, mental confusion, alopecia, dermatitis, loss of pigment in the hair, or decreased appetite.
 Biotin deficiency most often occurs in people suffering from metabolic disorders, elderly people, athletes, people with epilepsy, and those who have had their gastrointestinal tract removed.
-Biotin deficiency is rare, but it is important to understand the markers for if those symptoms should ever arise.
+Biotin deficiency is rare, but it is important to understand the markers if those symptoms should ever arise.
 Pregnant or nursing mothers also sometimes experience decreased levels of Biotin due to the increased demand for the vitamin in their bodies.
 With this understanding, it is now important to examine how Biotin specifically promotes hair growth and overall hair health.

 Does Biotin Promote Healthy Hair Growth From The Scalp?

 The short answer to this question is “Yes,” but there is significant scientific backing for this conclusion.
 Biotin is an asset to healthy hair because of its ability to metabolize fatty acids and amino acids.
 Hair strands are primarily comprised of Keratin, which is a protein.
 Biotin is known to be vital to metabolizing amino acids, which are the compounds that form all protein.
-This makes Biotin capable of producing hair that is shiny, healthy, and growing.
+This makes Biotin capable of producing hair that is shiny, healthy and growing.
 In addition to this function, Biotin is also a B-complex Vitamin, which makes it capable of nourishing hair follicles.

-What is the Proper Dose of Biotin?
+What is the Proper Dose of a Biotin Supplement?

 Below are basic recommended dosages of Biotin broken down by age range.
 These numbers are merely a starting point.
 Before beginning a regimen of taking Biotin, it is important to consult a medical professional to determine the right dosage for your age, height, weight, lifestyle, and metabolic processes.